VAT reverse charge: Everything you need to know

 As explained above you should also make clear how much the reverse charge VAT is, and that it is separate from the net amount for your services or goods.

-Does the Intra-Community use the VAT reverse charge?
+Does the intra-community use the VAT reverse charge?

 When goods or services are dispatched or transported around different Member States of the European Union, that’s the intra-community.